JSON Processing Utilities

 - Case insensitive - Uses the

-flag for case-insensitive matching
+'i'flag for case-insensitive matching

-Recursive Search (searchInObject
+Recursive Search (searchInObject)

 const searchInObject = (obj: JSONObject, regex: RegExp): boolean => {